-As we are very proud to be a training practice we have 2 GP Registrars, Dr Heather Maher and Dr Debbie Armstrong.
-They will be with us during the next 12mths to further their experience of General Practice and complete their training.
+As we are very proud to be a training practice we have 3 GP Registrars, Dr Heather Maher, Dr Debbie Armstrong and Dr Ghada Smeda.
+They are qualified Doctors who will be with us during the next 12mths to further their experience of General Practice and complete their GP training.

 Amanda Poole has now joined us as a Practice Nurse and Karen Perrins has returned to us.

 Dr McAuliffe, Dr Hastings and Dr Powell are currently on maternity leave.

 We are currently recruiting for another GP and ask that you bear with us until we can appoint another new GP.

 |Mrs Adina Cadman|

 The Practice Manager is involved in managing all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, finance, patient safety, premises and equipment and information technology.